Henrique de Curitiba

-Morozowicz was born as son of derivants of Polish emigrants who came to Curitiba in 1873; his father was a dancer and choreographer and was known at La Scala in Milan, Italy.
+Morozowicz was born in Curitiba, Paraná; his family had come to Curitiba in 1873 from Poland.
+His father was a dancer and choreographer and was known at La Scala in Milan, Italy.
 His mother was a pianist which brought little Henrique to music.
 He graduated at the Curitiba Music and Arts School in 1953 and worked as an organist at the city's cathedral.
 Morozowicz then moved to São Paulo to study piano under Henry Jolles and composition under H. J. Koellreuter at the Escola Livre de Música.
 He went to Poland in 1960 for further studies.

 In 1981 Morozowicz received the Master's Degree at Cornell University and Ithaca College in New York, under the guidance of Karel Husa.
 He became a well-known and recognised composer as "Henrique de Curitiba".
 Morozowicz has composed more than 150 works, amongst them many choral works.
-He taught at UFPR in the 80's and in the 90's, and at UFG until 2006.
+He taught at Federal University of Paraná in the 1980s and 1990s, and at Universidade Federal de Goiás until 2006.

 He died in Curitiba on February 22, 2008.